-Fashion Week is once again underway in New York, and designers—never ones to resist a nostalgic misfire—are deep in their 1970s phase.
-The Spring 2005 collections are full of synthetic slink: fabrics that cling, colors that offend, silhouettes best left to Studio 54.
+Fashion Week is once again underway in New York, and designers — never ones to resist a nostalgic misfire — are deep in their 1970s phase.
+The Spring 2005 collections are full of synthetic slink: fabrics that cling, colors that offend, and silhouettes best left to Studio 54.

 I’m not particularly fashionable.
 But I do have a sixth sense for when something looks bad.
 And in the age of mass-market fashion trickle-down, being able to identify a ridiculous trend is its own form of survival.
 I may not be stylish, but at least I’m not a lemming in a polyester jumpsuit.

-Boston isn’t a fashion capital, but you’d be surprised how many women here try to translate Vogue spreads into sidewalk looks—often mid-cardio on a treadmill while flipping through Glamour.
+Boston isn’t a fashion capital, but you’d be surprised how many women here try to translate Vogue spreads into sidewalk look.
 And with deepest respect to everyone just trying to get dressed in the morning: some trends need to be buried.
 Deeply.
 Preferably with a stake.

 1. Pink.

 Pink has finally trickled down to the demographic least suited for it: the old, the overworked, and the overstimulated.
-There is exactly one group who can reliably wear pink: girls between the ages of one and eight, and blondes.
+There are two groups who can reliably pull off pink: girls between the ages of one and eight, and blondes.
 The rest of you are gambling.
-The other day on the T, I saw a Hispanic woman—slim, well-groomed, clearly stylish—wearing a candy-pink sateen pleated A-line skirt.
+The other day on the T, I saw a Hispanic woman — slim, well-groomed, clearly stylish — wearing a candy-pink sateen pleated A-line skirt.
 She was probably in her late forties.
 It was… jarring.

 2. The Scarf Belt.